bbuchfink/diamond/README.rst

 - Low resource requirements and suitable for running on standard desktops or laptops.
 - Various output formats, including BLAST pairwise, tabular and XML, as well as taxonomic classification.

-Follow me on Twitter to get notified of updates.
+Keep posted about new developments by following me on Twitter.

 .. image:: https://image.ibb.co/gAmVKR/twitter1.png
    :target: https://twitter.com/bbuchfink